afrayedknott/exploreRiotAPI/README.md

 - [ ] SQL Handler
 - [ ] Refactor to pipe all the data pulling and data pushing to a postGres db instead
     - [ ] Utilize the JSONB array functionality of postGres to have a hybrid db
+- [ ] ReadMe with images and diagrams for the About Project and Usage section
+- [ ] Set up View Demo

 See the [open issues](https://github.com/afrayedknott/exploreRiotAPI/issues) for a full list of proposed features (and known issues).